WALK 4

 4 Peat extraction is known to have taken place during Roman times, and has been ongoing since although now it is considered unsustainable 5The Glastonbury to Highbridge line opened in August 1854 and was planned to be part of a link from Burnham to Poole.
 It was operated by the Somerset & Dorset railway company.
 The last passenger train ran in March 1966.
 The final traffic brought foundation materials for M5 motorway.

-2 (GR497 393) Go L then R into St Brides Close and just beyond Manor Close go ahead along a tarmac track to reach a metal gate at a road.
+2 (GR497 393) Go L and immediately R into St Brides Close and after 100m just beyond Manor Close go ahead along a tarmac track 120m to reach a metal gate at a road.
 Cross with care and follow enclosed path 200m to cross wooden bridge then L (SP Footpath) past Abbey Moor Stadium to a road [0.6Km]

-3 (GR494396) Cross the road and go ahead over a wooden bridge and keep the stream on the L. Continue for 1.5Km - with good views to L of the Mendip hills - past several Bristol gates, to reach farm buildings and sluice.
+3 (GR494 396) Cross the road slightly L and go over wooden bridge with stream on L. Continue with stream L for 1.5Km - with good views of the Mendip hills - past several Bristol gates, to reach farm buildings and sluice.
 Go L over bridge to reach road, go R for 100m then turn L along the road to Sharpham [1.6Km]

 5 (GR469 384) Go ahead for 60m then L (SP Public Footpath) over stile.
-Go between lakes and where path bends R around lake, go ahead across sleeper bridge and continue with water on L to reach buildings.
-Continue along tarmac track to reach a road, turn L and after 50m go R into Porchestall Drove.
-Follow for 1.2km ignoring a turn on the L by the pumping station and passing a large timber storage depot to reach a mini-roundabout.
-[2.4Km]
+Go between lakes 400m and where path bends R around lake, go ahead across sleeper bridge and continue with water on L 500m to buildings.
+Continue 250m along tarmac track to reach road, go L for 50m then R into Porchestall Drove.
+Follow 1.2Km ignoring L turn by pumping station and passing a large timber storage depot to reach mini-roundabout [2.4Km]

 FOR A SHORTER WALK Distance 3.0 Km/ 1.9 miles